csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 ### Using Git

-On a command line interface, Git commands are written as `git + verb + options`, where `verb` is what we actually want to do and `options` are additional optional information which may be needed for the `verb`.
+On a command line interface, Git commands are written as `git + verb + options`, where `verb` is what we actually want to do and `options` are additional parameters, which may be passed to the `verb`.
 So let’s get started with our setup.

 We will now create an empty git repository to track changes to our project.
 To do this we will use the `git init` command, which is simply short for initialize.